Rounders (film): Plot

-On a winning streak, Mike earns $7,200 in three days, but still needs to double it in forty-eight hours.
-Worm directs Mike to Binghamton for a game hosted by New York state troopers, where he comes close to winning the $7,800 needed before Worm unexpectedly joins the game.
+Mike wins $7,200 in three days, but still needs to more than double it in 48 hours.
+Worm drives Mike to Binghamton for a game hosted by New York state troopers, where he comes close to winning the $7,800 needed before Worm unexpectedly joins the game.
 Soon after, a trooper catches Worm base-dealing to help Mike; they are beaten up and relieved of their entire bankroll.
-Worm finally confesses that Grama is working for KGB.
-With their lives in danger Worm decides to flee, but Mike returns to the city, cutting ties with Worm.
+Worm confesses that Grama is working for KGB and decides to flee; Mike returns to the city alone.

 Mike asks Grama for more time, to no avail.
-He asks Knish for the money but is refused out of principle.
-During the conversation with Knish, Mike reveals his motivation for taking the ill-fated risk at KGB's club (citing beating poker legend Johnny Chan at a single hand in Atlantic City), and why he thinks he can compete and possibly win the World Series of Poker.
-Knish stays firm.
-Desperate, Mike asks his law school professor Petrovsky (Martin Landau), who loans him $10,000.
-Mike challenges KGB to a second heads-up no-limit Texas hold'em game for the remaining debt, with winner-take-all stakes, which KGB accepts.
+He asks Knish for the money, but is refused out of principle.
+Knish chastises him for poor decisions, and Mike finally reveals why he took the ill-fated risk at KGB's club; he once beat poker legend Johnny Chan at a single hand in Atlantic City and thinks he can compete and possibly win the World Series of Poker.
+Desperate, Mike goes to his law professor, Petrovsky, who lends him $10,000.
+Mike challenges KGB to a second heads-up no-limit Texas hold 'em game for the remaining debt, with winner-take-all stakes, which KGB accepts.
 Mike beats KGB in the first session, winning $20,000.
-KGB offers to let Mike’s winnings "ride" and continue the game, but Mike – with enough to pay off most of his debts – declines.
-As he is about to leave, KGB taunts Mike that he is paying him with the money that he lost to KGB from their previous game.
+KGB offers to let Mike's winnings "ride" and continue the game, but Mike – with enough to pay off most of his debts – declines.
+As he is about to leave, KGB taunts that he is paying Mike with the money that he won from their previous game.
 Mike changes his mind and decides to continue playing.

-Mike doubles the blinds at the risk of losing everything to KGB again, and possibly his life.
-As the night wears on, he spots KGB's tell and folds, deducing that KGB has a better hand.
-Irate at the missed chance to bust Mike, KGB begins to play on "tilt".
+Mike doubles the blinds at the risk of losing everything, and possibly his life, to KGB.
+As the night wears on, he spots KGB's tell and folds a crucial hand.
+Irate at missing a chance to bust Mike, KGB begins to play on "tilt".
 In the final hand, Mike baits a boastful KGB into going all-in and defeats him with a nut straight.
 KGB throws a tantrum at having been lured into a mistake.
-Despite Grama’s urging, KGB, rattled, calls off his goons and admits that Mike won fairly, allowing him to leave with his winnings.
+The rattled KGB calls off his goons and admits that Mike won fairly, allowing him to leave with his winnings.

-With over $60,000, Mike settles Worm’s $15,000 debt to Grama, the Chesterfield’s $6,000 credit, Petrovsky’s $10,000 loan, and restores his original bankroll of "three stacks of high society."
-He drops out of law school, says goodbye to Jo, and leaves New York for Las Vegas to play in the World Series of Poker.
+With over $60,000, Mike settles Worm's $15,000 debt to Grama, the Chesterfield's $6,000 credit, and his professor's $10,000 loan, and restores his original bankroll of "three stacks of high society".
+He drops out of law school, bids Jo goodbye, and leaves for Las Vegas to play in the World Series of Poker.